 Check with advisor before assembling portfolio for details.

-The following materials are included in the portfolio:
+At a minimum, the following materials are included in the portfolio:

-- (i) Admissions essay - (ii) Rule of life and other evidence of spiritual formation (e.g. art work, journal, covenant group participation) - (iii) Call and Ministry vocation paper - (iv) Mid-point essay: In 5-7 double-spaced pages, the student should - 1.
-Respond to the degree outcomes (Personal and corporate spiritual formation; Knowing, understanding, and interpreting the theological tradition; Professional ministerial practice) and how they are being addressed in courses, field education, and seminary life. - 2.
-Identify and describe at least 3 primary changes experienced as a result of his or her education at G-ETS, and - 3.
-Describe areas in which the student has the most work yet to do in preparation for ministry. - (v) Marked and graded final papers/projects from Foundational Courses, as well as any completed practice of ministry courses must be included as supporting evidence for progress toward the degree outcomes.
+- 1) Admissions essay - 2) Marked and graded final papers/projects from Foundational Courses, as well as any completed practice of ministry courses must be included as supporting evidence for progress toward the degree outcomes.
 Papers or projects from integrative coursework or elective courses may also be included.

-(Check with advisor for more details.)

-- (vi) Written or oral review from student's field education site supervisor.
-The site supervisor should be invited by the student to participate in the conference (either in person or via phone) or to provide written feedback when participation is not possible. - (vii) If the student wishes to declare a field concentration, she or he must seek out a faculty person in the field who will serve as the student's advisor and submit a completed field concentration intention form to the registrar.
+(Check with advisor for more details.) - 3) Written or oral review from student's field education site supervisor.
+The site supervisor should be invited by the student to participate in the conference (either in person or via phone) or to provide written feedback when participation is not possible. - 4) Completed self-assessment form for your specific program.

-iii) Final Summative Project
+MDiv and MA Final Summative Project